sitedheeraj-jpg/Auto-Membership-V1/README.md

 ## Security

-Do not commit a real MongoDB URI or payment credential.
-The credentials included in the original request are now exposed in chat history; rotate the MongoDB password and any provider key before production, then place the replacement values only in Railway Variables.
+Do not commit a real MongoDB URI, payment credential, or bot token.
+The credentials included in the original request and the uploaded log are exposed;
+rotate the bot token with BotFather, the MongoDB password, and any provider key before production, then place replacement values only in Railway Variables.